HRM-038: Faculty LeavesDate: 09/13/2013 Status: Final

 For the purposes of tracking unpaid leave taken by faculty under the federal government’s Family and Medical Leave Act, the leave year begins each year on the first day of the pay period that includes January 1.
 Otherwise, faculty leave periods that reset annually (i.e., annual leave) do so at the start of each fiscal year.

 The University provides different types of leave to support a faculty member’s professional and personal life.
-With the exception of leave taken under the federal Family and Medical Leave Act (see Section 2.E below), faculty members must submit a request for any type of leave to their supervisor and obtain the required approvals.
+With the exception of leave taken under the federal Family and Medical Leave Act (see Section 2.F below), faculty members must submit a request for any type of leave to their supervisor and obtain the required approvals.
 A leave request will be considered in light of the faculty member’s particular situation and the needs of the faculty member’s department or unit.

 As noted below, some types of leave must be taken without pay.
-Some may be taken on a partial basis, with the faculty member continuing to work some percentage of time for reduced salary.
+Other types may be taken on a partial basis, with the faculty member continuing to work some percentage of time for reduced salary.
 Only a few types of leave may be taken without a reduction in salary (see below: sabbatical, parental, and disability in Section 2 below).

 The relevant department chair and dean or vice president must approve a leave of absence for an academic faculty member.
 The faculty member’s supervisor and the relevant vice president (or, in the case of librarians, the University Librarian) must approve a leave of absence for an administrative or professional faculty member.